damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/features.md

 ## Dynamic custom parameters

-If you want to pass dynamic custom parameters with the request url to the sts you can do that by passing the parameters into the `authorize` method.
+If you want to pass dynamic custom parameters with the request url to the secure token server you can do that by passing the parameters into the `authorize` method.

 ```ts
 login() {